exodus-softworks-llc/exodus-external/README.md

 ## Installation

-1. go to releases and download the latest one
+1. go to releases and download the latest release
 2. map the driver
 3. open exodus.exe
 4. enjoy dominating 🔥